-Hot sandwiches can be a meal for anyone, even diehard meat-and-potato lovers.
+Hot sandwiches can be a meal for anyone—even diehard meat-and-potato lovers.
 These recipes are hearty and delicious and easy to make, even for beginning cooks.
-They include some favorite ingredients, such as bacon and, of course, lots of cheese.
+They include some favorite ingredients, such as bacon and (of course) lots of cheese.

-When you make your own sandwiches, think about the bread which is a crucial part of any sammie recipe.
+When you make your own sandwiches, think about the bread, which is a crucial part of any sammie recipe.
 It is best to choose bread that holds its shape and won't squish when you bite into it.
-Ciabatta rolls are perfect, followed by English muffins and... whole grain bread.
+Ciabatta rolls are perfect, followed by English muffins and whole-grain bread.
 Try any of these easy recipes, or use them as inspiration to create your own.

 01 of 05

 03 of 05

-This classic sandwich is a nice alternative to plain old grilled cheese.
+This classic chicken and apple grilled sandwiches is a nice alternative to plain old grilled cheese.
 The apple adds crunch and the chicken makes it filling enough for dinnertime.
 This recipe calls for canned chicken, but feel free to use shredded rotisserie chicken or leftover grilled chicken.
-This sandwich is perfect with a cup of soup on a cold fall evening.Continue to 5 of 6 below.
+This sandwich is perfect with a cup of soup on a cold fall evening.

-Created in 1926 at the Brown Hotel (hence the name) in Louisville, this open-faced sandwich is layered with turkey, a cheese sauce, bacon, and tomato and then placed under the broiler to brown.
+Created in 1926 at the Brown Hotel (hence the name) in Louisville, this open-faced Kentucky hot brown turkey sandwich is layered with turkey, a cheese sauce, bacon, and tomato and then placed under the broiler to brown.
 Although the cheese sauce is made from scratch, it doesn't take too long—and the results are worth the effort.
-A great way to use up leftover turkey after the holidays!
+This is a great way to use up leftover turkey after the holidays!Continue to 5 of 5 below.

-A traditional Cuban sandwich is grilled, with roasted pork, ham, cheese, mustard, and pickles nestled inside.
+A traditional Cuban sandwich is grilled, with roasted pork, ham, cheese, mustard and pickles nestled inside.
 The classic recipe calls for Cuban bread, but you can use French or Italian bread and get similar results.
 And if you don't have time to make roasted pork, don't worry—the ham will be enough to create a savory and filling sandwich.